Dorghaam/Data-Analysis-Portfolio/CreditCardFraud/README.md

 5. **Fraud by Time of Day**:
    - Investigates which time of day (morning, afternoon, evening, night) is more prone to fraudulent transactions.

-The SQL queries used for this analysis are included in the `credotcardfraudproject1.sql` file.
+The SQL queries used for this analysis are included in the `CreditCardFraud.sql` file.

 ## Visualizations
 To better understand the data and present the findings, visualizations were created using both Tableau and Excel: